Recent Blog Articles

 What is the main cause of prostate cancer?

 No single cause of prostate cancer has been identified—nor can researchers conclusively state that any given factor causes the disease per se.
-But DNA-damaging chemicals in our environment likely play an important role, as do inherited genetic defects.
+Inherited genetic changes can sometimes be identified, and DNA-damaging chemicals in our environment may play a role.

 Radiation, chemicals and inflammation can all cause mutations to cells’ DNA.
 When the cells divide, the mutations are repeated and can produce prostate cancer.
-Such mutations occur within a man’s body after exposure to the stimulus and are not inherited.
+These types of mutations occur within a man’s body after exposure to the stimulus and are not inherited.

-You can contextualize the importance of inherited genetic defects by considering the weight of family history as a risk factor for prostate cancer: A man with two or more first-degree male relatives (father and brothers) who have developed prostate cancer has five to 10 times greater risk than a man with no affected first-degree relatives.
+An inherited genetic mutation is more likely to be present in men with a strong family history of either prostate cancer or breast cancer in both females and males.
+A man with two or more first-degree male relatives (father and brothers) who have developed prostate cancer has five to 10 times greater risk than a man with no affected first-degree relatives.

 While other factors (such as age, race, diet, obesity and exercise) no doubt contribute to a man’s overall risk profile, genetic defects are probably the strongest single predictor of who will and will not develop prostate cancer.